-Monoclonal IgG antibodies can be labeled with positron emitting radionuclides, enabling highly specific imaging of tissue antigen expression in vivo.
+Monoclonal IgG antibodies can be labelled with positron emitting radionuclides, enabling highly specific imaging of tissue antigen expression in vivo.
 However, the nonspecifically bound antibodies stay in the body for a long time, and it may take days before PET scan with good image contrast can be obtained.
 Isotopes with long half-lives, such as 89Zr or 124I, has to be used, which leads to high radiation dose to the subjects.
-Pretargeted PET imaging enables PET scanning in only few hours after tracer injection; isotopes with shorter half-lives, such as 18F and 68Ga, can therefore be used, reducing the radiation dose.
+Pretargeted PET imaging enables PET scanning in only few hours after radiotracer injection; isotopes with shorter half-lives, such as 18F and 68Ga, can therefore be used, reducing the radiation dose.
 Aptamer oligonucleotides or peptides are smaller and easier to produce than antibodies, and are therefore often used as alternatives to antibodies.

 Radioimmunotherapy (RIT) is targeted radiotherapy where irradiation from radionuclides is delivered to tumours using monoclonal antibodies.
 RIT is well suited for treating leukaemia, because the cancer cells are easily accessible by the circulating labelled antibodies.
 Distribution kinetics of an antibody aimed for RIT can first be studied with PET imaging, and if results are promising, the positron-emitting label can be replaced with a radionuclide suitable for radiotherapy.
-Beta-emitters (including 90Y, 131I, 177Lu, and 67Cu) are best suited for treating tumours that are at least a few mm in size, while alpha-emitters (including 211At and 213Bi) can be used to kill isolated cancer cells.
+Beta-emitters (including 90Y, 131I, 177Lu, and 67Cu) are best suited for treating tumours that are at least a few mm in size, while alpha-emitters (including 211At, 225Ac, and 213Bi) can be used to kill isolated cancer cells.

 Biologic therapeutic agents are manufactured in living systems, usually with recombinant DNA technology, for instance recombinant human insulin and monoclonal antibodies.
 Biosimilars are highly similar but not identical to their reference biological products, and do not require full efficacy and safety testing, if the reference biologic product is previously approved for medicinal use.